-Applicants complete the same Application for Admission for our winter term and full-term programs.
+Applicants complete the same Application for Admission for our Winter Term and Full-Term Programs.

 Specific academic questions from prospective families and home school counselors/teachers should be directed to Alex Lehmann.

-Please note: The SMS tutors of student-athletes following their home school curriculum are not expected to create new curriculum, course work, quizzes, or tests; therefore, full cooperation and support from the home school is essential for a successful tutorial arrangement.
+Please note: The SMS tutors of students following their home school curriculum are not expected to create new curriculum, course work, quizzes, or tests; therefore, full cooperation and support from the home school is essential for a successful tutorial arrangement.